knpuniversity/symfony2-rest/knpu/episode2/httpexception-invalid-json.md

 you're probably thinking, if you throw an exception in Symfony, that turns into a *500* error.
 We need a 400 error.

-And it turns out, that's totally possible - and it's an important concept for API's.
+And it turns out, that's totally possible - and it's a really important concept for API's.
 First, I just said that throwing an exception causes a 500 error in Symfony.
-Well, that's just not the whole story.
+That's just not the whole story.
 Throw a new `HttpException` from HttpKernel.
 It has 2 arguments: the status code - 400 - and a message - just "Invalid JSON" for now.
 Don't worry *yet* about returning our nice API problem JSON:

 [[[ code('a2d9295db7') ]]]

-So here's the truth about exception: any exception will turn into a 500 error, *unless* that exception implements the `HttpExceptionInterface`:
+So here's the truth about exceptions: any exception will turn into a 500 error, *unless* that exception implements the `HttpExceptionInterface`:

 [[[ code('6525fef246') ]]]